 However, the RDNA cores on AMD’s RX 5000 line retain the crown for the most power-efficient chip on a GPU.

-The XFX Radeon RX 590 packs 8 GB of GDDR5 memory with 8Gbps speed, making it almost 12% faster than the RX 580 and almost 10% faster the GTX 1060, the predecessor of GTX 1660.
+The XFX Radeon RX 590 packs 8 GB of GDDR5 memory with 8Gbps speed, making it almost 12% faster than the RX 580 and almost 10% faster than the GTX 1060, the predecessor of GTX 1660.

 The Fatboy is a factory overclocked RX 590 that can churn out 16000 Mhz.
 XFX has made a custom cooling system for RX 590 that cools the VRAM, effectively increasing the performance on the overclocked GPU.